-Boards of Examiners use the Rules of Assessment to determine whether:
+The Board of Examiners meet at the end of the Summer Term and use the Rules of Assessment to determine whether:

-- you have passed the modules you have studied and can be awarded credits; - you have met the requirements to progress to the next year of your course (if you are on a course which lasts more than one year); - you have met the requirements to pass your course; - you are eligible to receive a merit or distinction.
+- you have passed the modules you have studied and can be awarded credits; - you have met the requirements to progress to the next year of your course; - you have met the requirements to pass your course and, where you have, the classification/citation you are eligible for.

-If it determined that you have not passed sufficient credits to progress to the next stage of study, or, for final year students, to graduate, the Board of Examiners will also determine:
+If it is determined that you have not passed sufficient credits to progress to the next year of study, or, for final year students, to graduate, the Board of Examiners will also determine:

-what reassessment you could be offered and when you can take it2
+- what reassessment you could be offered and when you can take it2; - whether you must withdraw from your course, and your eligibility for an exit award.

-2 The Board of Examiners will not be aware of any student's immigration status.
-As a result, some reassessment options may be offered that are not compatible with individual student visa rules.
-All options should be considered in conjunction with applicable visa restrictions.
+2 The Board of Examiners will not be aware of a student's immigration status.
+As a result, some reassessment options may be offered that are not compatible with individual student visa restrictions.
+Students should consider all options in conjunction with applicable visa restrictions.

 Student visa holders can find the visa implications for each of the possible decisions that the Board of Examiners can make on our Immigration webpages.
-If you have any further questions, you should contact the International Services Team.
+If you have any further questions you should contact the International Services Team